MicrosoftDocs/sql-docs/docs/analysis-services/tabular-modeling-adventure-works-tutorial.md

 -   How to create and manage calculations, measures, and Key Performance Indicators that help users analyze model data.

--   How to create and manage perspectives and hierarchies that help users more easily browse model data by providing business and application specific viewpoints.
+-   How to create and manage perspectives and hierarchies that help users more easily browse model data by providing business and application-specific viewpoints.

 -   How to create partitions that divide table data into smaller logical parts that can be processed independent from other partitions.